Emam96/reading-notes/Read:01.md

 #### KEY CONCEPTS
 -  `markdown` :  is a lightweight markup language for creating formatted text using a plain-text editor.
 -  `GitHub platform` : is a provider of Internet hosting for software development and version control using Git.

+ &nbsp;

+I have created this page as a part from my project using Github, Please visit my [profile](https://github.com/Emam96) and I will be more than happy to hear from you all.